 Main content

-Take the skills and principles you learn in the classroom and learn how they apply in practice.
-Emory Law's Externship Program provides work experience in different types of practice so you can determine which suits you best and develop relationships that will continue as you begin your legal career.
+Join us in the Externship Program and start building a strong foundation for your legal career today.
+Experience firsthand how the skills and principles you learn in the classroom come to life in practice.
+Emory Law's Externship Program offers you the opportunity to gain invaluable work experience across various types of practice settings.
+This helps you discover which suits you best and build relationships that will support you as you begin your legal career.

 Law student in the foreground looks at promotional material at Emory Law table